beancount/docs/docs/21_sharing_expenses_with_beancount.md

 ### Using a Tag<a id="using-a-tag"></a>

 I like to use a tag to report on the entire set of transactions related to the trip.
-In this example, I used the tag \#trip-cozumel2015.
+In this example, I used the tag `#trip-cozumel2015`.

 ### Booking Contributions<a id="booking-contributions"></a>

 Your contributions into the project should be booked to a temporary holding account.
-I call mine “Assets:Travel:Pending”.
+I call mine “`Assets:Travel:Pending`”.
 For example, this transaction from the trip’s file:

     2015-02-25 * "Yellow Transfers" | "SuperShuttle to Playa del Carmen" Expenses:Transport:Bus                 656 MXN